mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-library-list.md

 In DG implementations of **ILibraryList** , instance members are not guaranteed to be thread safe.

 ## Remarks
-This interface should be implemented by classes that need to manage a library list.
+This interface provides properties and methods to manage a library list in the ASNA DataGate client.
+It includes properties to get and set the current system and user libraries as pathnames, and the system and user libraries configuration as pathnames.
+It also provides methods to enumerate the current system and user libraries as IAdgObject instances, and to add and remove libraries from the library list.

 <br>
 <br>